 The neighborhood is unique for having just 2.1% of adults here having earned a bachelor's degree.
 This is a lower rate of college graduates than Ä¢¹½ÊÓÆµ found in 98.6% of America's neighborhoods.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The neighborhood stands out for its commute length, according to Ä¢¹½ÊÓÆµ's analysis.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 12.4% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than Ä¢¹½ÊÓÆµ found in 97.5% of all neighborhoods in America.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues. Ä¢¹½ÊÓÆµ's analysis reveals both aspects of income and poverty for this neighborhood.